 Minting crypto is the process of generating new coins by authenticating data, creating new blocks, and recording the information onto the blockchain through a “proof of stake” protocol.
-Both cryptocurrency and Non-Fungible Tokens (NFTs) can be minted this way.
+Both new units of a cryptocurrency and Non-Fungible Tokens (NFTs) can be minted this way.

 Proof of Work vs. Proof of Stake

 Proof of work (POW) is a process of mining cryptocurrency coins.
 Mining refers to the practice of generating cryptocurrency by solving cryptographic equations using high-powered computer processors.

 The solving mechanism involves verifying and validating data blocks and storing transaction records on a public ledger known as a blockchain.
 The transactions are secured through complex encryption techniques.
 Miners are rewarded in cryptocurrency coins, which are added to the circulation.

 The most famous of the POW cryptocurrencies is Bitcoin (BTC).

 Proof of stake (POS) is a method associated with minting cryptocurrency coins.
 It is a blockchain consensus mechanism used to validate cryptocurrency transactions.
 It is done through staking, which refers to owners pledging pre-existing coins to validate transactions.

 The coins are locked up while the owners stake them and can be unstaked for trading.
 A random selection of stakeholders is made to verify transactions on the blockchain such that the more coins an individual stakes, the better their odds of being selected.